babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

     1. By default expected output of a test should be added into `expected` folder.
     2. If the expected output is different for single-db migration mode compared to multi-db migration mode, one can add a different expected output specially for single-db migration mode in `expected/single_db/` folder.
 Additionally, one needs to add `-- single_db_mode_expected` flag in the corresponding input file.

-5. To exclude any test from running via the JDBC in single-db migration mode, you can add test-case name with prefix `ignore#!#` in `singledb_jdbc_schedule` file.
+5. To exclude some tests from running via the JDBC in single-db migration mode, you can add test-case name with prefix `ignore#!#` in `singledb_jdbc_schedule` file.

 6. Cleanup all the objects, users, roles and databases created while running the tests:
     ```bash